 Even when conditions are perfect for night vision, it can be difficult to pick out targets through brush, fog, or dust.
 Thermal scopes have no problem picking up targets through these visual impairments.
 In fact, live targets stand out even more when there is smoke, fog, or brush obscuring them. .

 The ability to change between white-hot and black-hot features can further assist the shooter in identifying targets.
 Night vision does not give the shooter any feedback on changing temperature conditions, and both live and non-live targets look similar through a night vision scope.
 Night vision relies heavily on shadow to differentiate objects, giving the shooter a less dynamic picture than thermal can offer.

 The sensors on non-digital night vision scopes can be irreparably damaged if exposed to too much light.
 This means they are useless for daytime shooting.
 Since thermal imaging systems rely on heat sensors, the amount of ambient light has zero effect on them.
 This gives the hunter a major advantage when it comes to detecting game.
 During daylight conditions, wild game often blend into the forest but will stand out like a neon sign when viewed through a thermal scope.

 Tips for Hunting with a Thermal Scope

-Just like using any new piece of equipment, it is important to train with your thermal scope and become familiar with it before taking it to the field for a hunt.
-There are some nuances of thermal imaging devices that you may not be accustomed to right out of the gate, so you should take note of several specifics.
+As with any hunting equipment, it is important to train and familiarize yourself with your thermal scope before taking it into the field.
+Thermal imaging devices have some nuances that take some getting used to, so you should take note of several specifics.

 Thermal Scopes FAQ